 We do have one hard and fast rule, though: no gaming on week days.
 It’s kind of a relief, actually.
 I have a house to clean and a book to write.

-Going to leave you with the theme song to Borderlands 2: “Short Change Hero” by The Heavy.
-It pops up about halfway through the title sequence and really encapsulates the flavour of the game—which, I will say again, is FUN.
+Going to leave you with the opening cinematic, which includes the theme song “Short Change Hero” by The Heavy.
+It pops up about halfway through and really encapsulates the flavour of the game—which, I will say again, is FUN.
 Regardless of who I play with, it’s one of the most entertaining games I’ve ever played.